william-hrwang/william-hrwang.github.io/_pages/about.md

 # Welcome!

 I am a Master’s student in the Computer Science Department at Western University.
-My research interest includes **Human-Computer Interaction** and **Health Informatics**.
+My research interest includes **Human-Computer Interaction**, **Multi-modal Machine Learning**, **Social Computing** and **Health Informatics**.
 My work explores the intersection of computer science, data analytics, and AI applications, utlizing interdisciplinary approaches to enhance user experiences and healthcare outcomes.
 I am particularly interested in developing innovative solutions that bridge technology and human well-being.
 I am passionate about using emerging technologies to solve complex real-world challenges while ensuring solutions remain accessible and user-friendly.

 In 2024, I worked as an AI4Education Research Assistant at the [Suzhou Research Institute of National University of Singapore](http://en.nusri.cn/).
 My research centered on leveraging AI to enhance educational outcomes, specifically in coding education and assessment.